 *More Math Calculations*

 Your brain is literally 58% DHA, but your body is only converting it at a rate of 1.9%.

-DHA deficiencies result in learning deficits.
-A lack of DHA can also lead to sudden-onset Alzheimer’s.
-Even just 200mg a day has the ability to lower the risk of heart attack by 50% (grandma was onto something).
+But taking even just 200mg of Omega 3 DHA a day has been shown in some studies to lower the risk of heart attack by 50% (grandma was onto something).

 The moral of the story

 Although diet alone may miss the mark a bit, you have options that don’t include gigantic horse tablets or eating fish (because you’re vegan and/or worried about heavy metal toxicity).

 Fish get their omega 3s from algae, so why shouldn’t you?

 Too Long, Didn't Read (TLDR)

 |Omega 3 is best for:||Fighting inflammation, boosting brain health, and ensuring healthy fetal development.|

 |Omega 3 ALA is:||A form of Omega-3 that cannot be created in our bodies (aka an essential nutrient) and must, therefore, be acquired from diet or supplements.|